smallsco/mojave/README.md

 * If there are no free tiles on the game board, the app will freeze when trying to place food/walls/gold.
 * Robosnakes don't respect the API timeout (but they're pretty fast if the recursion level is low).
 * HTTPS URLs don't work at all for snakes or snake avatar.
+* The full CSS syntax is not supported for snake colors.
 * Probably other bugs...

 ## Troubleshooting